 - Going fishing

-- Going to a Minor League Baseball game
+- Getting tickets to a Major League Baseball game or concert

 7. Splurge at Home